ydydsnyd/mono/apps/zbugs/README.md

 ### Run the web app

-From the `zbugs` directory in another tab:
+From the `zbugs` directory, in another tab:

 ```bash
 VITE_PUBLIC_SERVER="http://[::1]:3000" npm run dev